uchiyama33/AOSA/README.md

 # Adaptive occlusion sensitivity analysis

-This repository contains the implementation of the paper "Visually explaining 3D-CNN predictions for video classification with an adaptive occlusion sensitivity analysis"
+This repository contains the implementation of the paper "Visually explaining 3D-CNN predictions for video classification with an adaptive occlusion sensitivity analysis".

 ## Requirements